b-mcintyre/the_fly_guys/README.md

 **JD:** total area in pixels seems like it needs to be carefully standardized

-**JD:** Can you work to clarify the language?
-Are these really the same question?
-As in: is iron heavier than tin?; and is tin lighter than iron?
-I'm not saying they are; I'm saying I can't tell.

 The Biological questions we are trying to answer include:
 1) Do mutant alleles with weak or severe phenotypic effects display decreased sensitivity to genetic background effects (indicated by reduced variation in wing total area measurements between and among strains) ?